-- 12-month ECL: The Corporation recognizes a credit loss allowance at an amount equal to 12-month expected credit losses.
-This represents the portion of lifetime expected credit losses from default events that are expected within 12 months of the reporting date, assuming that credit risk has not increased significantly after initial recognition. - Lifetime ECL not credit-impaired: The Corporation recognizes a credit loss allowance at an amount equal to lifetime expected credit losses for those financial assets which are considered to have experienced a significant increase in credit risk since initial recognition.
-This requires the computation of ECL based on the lifetime probability of default (LTPD) which represents the probability of default occurring over the remaining lifetime of the financial assets.
-Allowance for credit losses is higher in this stage because of an increase in credit risk and the impact of a longer time horizon being considered compared to a 12-month ECL.
-The criteria for recognizing a "Significant Increase in Credit Risk", to migrate from 12-month ECL to Lifetime ECL not credit impaired, are: - a.
-If a country is downgraded 3 or more notches, in a 6-month consecutive period, the Risk Committee will analyze all loans to decide which loans shall migrate to the "Watch List"; - b.
+- (f) Financial Assets and Financial Liabilities (continued) - (vi) Impairment (continued) - 12-month ECL: The Corporation recognizes a credit loss allowance at an amount equal to 12-month expected credit losses.
+This represents the portion of lifetime expected credit losses from default events that are expected within 12 months of the reporting date, assuming that credit risk has not increased significantly after initial recognition. - Lifetime ECL not credit-impaired: The Corporation recognizes a credit loss allowance at an amount equal to lifetime expected credit losses for those financial assets that are considered to have experienced a significant increase in credit risk since initial recognition.
+This requires the computation of ECL based on the lifetime probability of default (LTPD), which represents the probability of default occurring over the remaining lifetime of the financial assets.
+Allowance for credit losses is higher in this stage because of increased in credit risk and the impact of a longer time horizon being considered compared to a 12-month ECL.
+The criteria for recognizing a "Significant Increase in Credit Risk", to migrate from 12-month ECL to Lifetime ECL not credit impaired are: - a.
+If a country is downgraded three (3) or more notches, in a 6-month consecutive period, the Risk Committee will analyze all loans to decide which loans shall migrate to the "Watch List"; - b.
 Early Warning System (EWS) Red Zone.
 The EWS model is a scoring system internally developed and based on a client credit worthiness; and